vinyulis/seed-jee/README.md

 Finally browse to: http://127.0.0.1:13080/seed/swagger/ (the port could changes as it is defined in the pom file)

+Note: If you are using the angular seed, remember to set the API_BASE_PATH in the environment to match the same port.

 [git]: https://git-scm.com/
 [maven]: https://maven.apache.org/download.cgi
 [jdk-download]: http://www.oracle.com/technetwork/java/javase/downloads